History of EMS Operations

 The concept of the fire department operating its own ambulance was introduced to the City Council on January 5, 2010, instead of relying on a private ambulance service for this important part of pre-hospital emergency care.
 On February 9, 2010, at the regularly scheduled City Council meeting, the City Council granted approval and authorization to proceed with establishing Fire Department-based transport.

 Taking on an ambulance during those difficult financial times, was the right thing to do for our residents to provide the best service possible, while making good financial sense.
-With the City billing for services, just like the private ambulance service did, the collected fees pay for the ambulance, the supplies necessary for life saving measures, the fuel and upkeep and will offset some of the current personnel costs.
+With the City billing for services, just like the private ambulance service did, the collected fees pay for the ambulance, the supplies necessary for life-saving measures, the fuel, and upkeep will offset some of the current personnel costs.

 On October 21, 2010 the Fire Department accepted delivery of a 2010 "Traumahawk" Life Support Ambulance built on a 2009 Chevy C-4500 chassis.
 The unit was manufactured by American Emergency Vehicles located in West Jefferson, North Carolina.

 The ambulance is staffed with 2 firefighters who are licensed by the State of Missouri as Paramedics.
 No new staff was hired to staff the ambulance; this was part of the restructuring of the department where existing personnel was reassigned to the ambulance.
 The City adopted the practice to hire only firefighters who also are licensed as Paramedics.
 The Olivette Fire Department, at the time, was the only fire department in St. Louis County to be 100% staffed with licensed Paramedics from the Chief to the newest employee.